achmaddoli/achmaddoli/README.md

 includes publishing an IoT-related study in a peer-reviewed journal and participating in an international exchange program at National Formosa University, Taiwan, through the IISMA initiative.
-I am driven to contribute to technology-focused internship programs where engineering solutions are developed, evaluated, and deployed to address practical challenges
+I am driven to contribute to technology-focused internship programs where engineering solutions are developed, evaluated, and deployed to address practical challenges.

 ## 🌐 Socials: